Pancho Gonzales: Tennis legacy

 Gonzales was approximately 6 ft 3 in and weighed 183 lb, quite tall among his peers.
 Tennis player Tony Trabert said "The way he can move that 6-foot-3-inch frame of his around the court is almost unbelievable" and "Pancho's reflexes and reactions are God-given talents.
-Other tennis players also sing praises of Gonzales.
 Gussie Moran said he was "a god patrolling his personal heaven."
 Arthur Ashe called Gonzales "the only idol he ever had."
 Allen Fox said "Pancho Gonzales was, if not the best player of all time, certainly one of the best."
 In 1978, Ellsworth Vines ranked his all-time top 10 and rated Gonzales No. 3 Jack Kramer, on the other hand, who became a world-class player in 1940 and then beat Gonzales badly in the latter's first year as a professional, has stated that he believes that although Gonzales was better than either Laver or Sampras, he was not as good as either Ellsworth Vines or Don Budge.
 (Note: In his 1979 autobiography Kramer considered the best ever to have been either Don Budge (for consistent play) or Ellsworth Vines (at the height of his game).
 The next four best were, chronologically, Bill Tilden, Fred Perry, Bobby Riggs, and Pancho Gonzales.
 After these six came the "second echelon" of Rod Laver, Lew Hoad, Ken Rosewall, Gottfried von Cramm, Ted Schroeder, Jack Crawford, Pancho Segura, Frank Sedgman, Tony Trabert, John Newcombe, Arthur Ashe, Stan Smith, Björn Borg, and Jimmy Connors He felt unable to rank Henri Cochet and René Lacoste accurately but felt they were among the very best.)
 In 2007, after Gonzales and Hoad were both dead, Kramer gave a higher assessment of both players, rating them among the top five players of all time.
 Frank Sedgman and Sidney Wood ranked Gonzales No. 4 all-time.

 Tennis commentator, journalist and author Bud Collins writes that Gonzales was "probably as good as anyone who ever played the game, if not better."
 In 2006, Collins also said "If I had to choose someone to play for my life, it would be Pancho Gonzales."
 In the Tennis Channel series "The 100 Greatest of All Time" in 2012, Gonzales was ranked the 22nd greatest male tennis player of all time.
 A Sports Illustrated article stated: "If earth was on the line in a tennis match, the man you want serving to save humankind would be Ricardo Alonso Gonzales."